 The opposition vote remained split in 1929 and Sir Walter’s majority grew to 6,746 despite Labour’s first Prime Minister Ramsay MacDonald taking power at national level.
 The financial, economic and political crises following the Wall Street Crash took the Conservatives into MacDonald’s National Government in 1931.
 Usefully for Sir Walter, the Liberals split three ways, many supporting the National Government and the party stood no candidates against him in Cheltenham again.
 His majority over Labour in 1931 was a record 17,261 and, at more than 81%, he won the highest share of the vote since Craven Berkeley’s landslide victory in 1835.

-When the strain of combining politics and commerce threatened his health, it was politics that gave way.
-Sir Walter resigned his Commons seat in 1937.
+Initially a frequent contributor to debates in the House, Preston’s appearances drop sharply after 1932 and cease altogether after 1934.
+His Times obituary suggests the strain of combining politics and commerce threatened his health.
+If so, it was politics that gave way.
+Sir Walter first announced he was standing down and then unexpectedly resigned his Commons seat in 1937.
 He died of a sudden heart attack in 1946 – as perhaps he would have wanted, on board his yacht at Cowes.

 Preston left Cheltenham an apparently safe Tory seat for the first time in its history.
 The Liberals were divided and Labour had gone down to crushing defeats in 1931 and 1935.
 Surely it was inconceivable that the Conservative Party would lose the subsequent by-election…